data2type/xmlgraphics-fop/Readme.md

 ## Authorship of the Derivation Work

-The adjustmens of this project was commissioned by the [BSI](https://www.bsi.bund.de/EN/Home/home_node.html) (Federal Office for Information Security).
+The adjustmens of this project was commissioned by the [BSI](https://www.bsi.bund.de/EN/Home/home_node.html) (German Federal Office for Information Security).
 Data2type as publisher is just one of the implementers.